 We LOVE Dominion.
 Each Dominion game comes with 24 or 25 different cards which all do different things, but you actually only play with 10.
 So each game you can switch it up and something new will happen and the strategy will change!
 It’s super fast to learn and super fun.
 This was our family game back in 2012, and it’s become a staple.
 The next year I added an expansion to it–Dominion Intrigue, which adds more cards that you can potentially play, with a bunch of other suggested strategies.

 We’ve played it with our own kids, but also with friends away at a cabin, and with people just over for dinner!

-This is our new family favourite.
-Or at least, Keith and I love it the best!
-It will definitely played this Boxing Day.
+For some reason, this is one of the few games that I ever actually win.
+I’m not sure why–but I think it’s because your strategy has to constantly change depending upon what resources you get.
 You choose a different era of the ancient world, and then you have tasks that you have to complete.
 Each era has 7 turns, and you get to choose cards and try to amass the most wealth, while also trading with those around you.
 I really enjoy this one, and it’s not that hard to explain.
 It takes about half an hour for each era.

 This card game exploded onto the scene last year with all of its exploding kittens and laser beams and sometimes goats.
 It’s just plain funny–and the cards and action cards are funny, too (if you like that kind of humour).
 You draw cards and play until someone explodes, so the goal is to get points before the other person happens to explode.
 We gave this one to our kids who live out of town last year, and they really like it, too!